David Pingree

-David Edwin Pingree (January 2, 1933, New Haven, Connecticut – November 11, 2005, Providence, Rhode Island) was an American historian of mathematics in the ancient world.
+David Edwin Pingree (January 2, 1933 – November 11, 2005) was an American historian of mathematics in the ancient world.
 He was a University Professor and Professor of History of Mathematics and Classics at Brown University.

 Life

-Pingree graduated from Phillips Academy in Andover, Massachusetts in 1950.
+Pingree graduated from Phillips Academy in Andover, Massachusetts, in 1950.
 He studied at Harvard University, where he earned his doctorate in 1960 with a dissertation on the supposed transmission of Hellenistic astrology to India.
 His dissertation was supervised by Daniel Henry Holmes Ingalls, Sr. and Otto Eduard Neugebauer.
-After completing his PhD, Pingree remained at Harvard three more years as a member of its Society of Fellows before moving to the University of Chicago to accept the position of Research Associate at the Oriental Institute.
+After completing his PhD, Pingree remained at Harvard for three more years as a member of its Society of Fellows before moving to the University of Chicago to accept the position of Research Associate at the Oriental Institute.

 He joined the History of Mathematics Department at Brown University in 1971, eventually holding the chair until his death.

-As successor to Otto Neugebauer (1899–1990) in Brown's History of Mathematics Department (which Neugebauer established in 1947), Pingree numbered among his colleagues men of extraordinary learning, including Abraham Sachs and Gerald Toomer.
+As successor to Otto Neugebauer in Brown's History of Mathematics Department (which Neugebauer established in 1947), Pingree numbered among his colleagues men of extraordinary learning, including Abraham Sachs and Gerald Toomer.